Owning a rental property in California can provide you with an amazing (relatively) passive income source.

 Asset Protection Provided By a California Real Estate LLC

-The main purpose of an LLC is to protect the personal assets of its owners from the debts and liabilities of the company.
-When done properly, holding your real estate in a California LLC will insulate your personal assets from the debts and liabilities arising from your real estate investments.
+When done properly, holding your investment real estate in a California LLC will insulate your personal assets from any debts and liabilities arising from your real estate investments.

 For example, if someone gets injured on a property you own, you may be sued by the injured party for damages related to his or her injury.
-If you hold the property in your name and your liability insurance doesn’t completely cover the claim, you can be held personally liable for the remainder of the damages, and your personal assets, such as your home, automobile, and personal bank accounts will be at risk.
+If you hold the property in your name and your liability insurance doesn’t completely cover the claim, you can be held personally liable for the remainder of the damages.
+Your personal assets, such as your home, automobile, and personal bank accounts will be at risk.

-However, if you hold the property in an LLC, the injured party will only be able to recover damages from the assets owned by the LLC, and your personal assets will be protected.
-This is the same benefit you would get from corporate status and the number one reason to hold property in a California Real Estate LLC.
+However, if you hold the property in an LLC, the injured party will only be able to recover damages from the assets owned by the LLC.
+Thus, protecting your personal assets.

 Setting up a California Real Estate LLC is generally cheaper and involves much less paperwork than setting up a corporation.
 Here are the four simple steps that must be taken to form an LLC to hold your real estate investments in California: